thblt-thlgn/call-me-thread/README.md

   });
 ```

-On my laptop, it the result is `Time: 53.751s` with a pool of 8 threads, whereas a pool of 1 thread is `Time: 1:15.745 (m:ss.mmm)`
+On my laptop, the result is `Time: 53.751s` with a pool of 8 threads, whereas a pool of 1 thread is `Time: 1:15.745 (m:ss.mmm)`

 ## Limitations
 You cannot use data from outside the processor function scope